5.5 CLI Factory

 In addition to its attributes, the CLIFactory provides another very important functionality that is closely associated with ES modules:

-The Module Preparer function within the CLIFactory holds paramount importance.
-It takes charge of the tasks involving fetching, loading, and compiling modules.
-This means that when you're working with Deno and its CLIFactory, this specialized function ensures that modules are efficiently handled and made ready for use.
-It streamlines the process of gathering the required modules, loading them into the application, and compiling them so they can be seamlessly integrated into your codebase.
+The Module Preparer in the CLIFactory is very important.
+It handles fetching, loading, and compiling modules.
+When working with Deno and its CLIFactory, this function ensures modules are efficiently handled and prepared for use.
+It simplifies the process of gathering required modules, loading them into the application, and compiling them for seamless integration into your codebase.

 Prepare Module